cloud-66-internal/help.cloud66.com/_includes/concepts/stack-definition.md

 Cloud 66 for Rails is a DevOps-automation service that allows you to easily build, deploy and maintain your Rack-based applications, and their supporting components, on any cloud or server.

-Cloud 66 for Rails allows you to centralise the provisioning and management of:
+Cloud 66 for Rails allows you to centralize the provisioning and management of:

 * Rack-based applications (and app servers)
 * Databases
-* Load balancers
+* Load Balancers
 * Caches
 * Message queues
 * File storage